risingwavelabs/risingwave/integration_tests/feature-store/README.md

 In this case, we need to calculate the frequency and count of user account changes over a period of time.
 We mainly use SQL aggregation functions and UDFs (User-Defined Functions) to achieve this.

-Due to the similarity between the code in this demo and another code, the implementation code is located in the `nyc-taxi-feature-store-demo` folder.

 #### Installation

 1. Build docker.
 Kafka RisingWave and Feature Store.